local-minimum/swipe_left/README.md

   * Editor needs to be able to skip loading save state
 * Swiper anim in Swiping-mode starts not from where the marker is but from center
+* Swiper button needs exit and enter to reactivate ability to click